Deltares/hydromt_wflow/docs/getting_started/installation.rst

 Prerequisites
 =============
-For more information about the prerequisites for an installation of the hydromt_wflow package please visit the documentation of the `HydroMT core <https://deltares.github.io/hydromt/preview/getting_started/installation.html#installation-guide>`_
+For more information about the prerequisites for an installation of the HydroMT Wflow package please visit the documentation of the `HydroMT core <https://deltares.github.io/hydromt/preview/getting_started/installation.html#installation-guide>`_

 Installation